xdevguild/esdt-and-egld-airdrop-scripts/README.md

 # ESDT and LKMEX AIRDROP
-Python script that performs an airdrop of LKMEX to NFT holders.
+Python scripts that performs an airdrop of classical ESDT tokens or LKMEX to NFT holders.

 There are two different scripts :
 <ol>